obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to update your plugins and CSS for live preview.md

 > The Editor interface is purposefully designed to be a drop in replacement of CodeMirror 5's object for anything that we support.
 The migration should be as straightforward as changing the object reference to the editor instead of `sourceMode.cm`.
 If a plugin is using more advanced API on CodeMirror 5 then we don't support it anyway, and it just won't work on CodeMirror 6 regardless.

+- There is now a .is-live-preview class on div.markdown-source-view which will allow you to differentiate live preview from source mode for CSS styling purposes

 ### Obsidian DOMs

 From [[nothingislost]]